 More darkly, Aron was linked to various North American anticommunist and/or neoconservative organizations.
 He was a co-founder of the CIA-funded Congress for Cultural Freedom and was published in the also CIA-funded publication Preuves.
-He was well-known in the Jewish/neoconservative American establishments, being in touch with Leo Strauss, Allan Bloom, Stanley Hoffmann, and Norman Podhoretz.
+He was well-known in the Jewish/neoconservative American establishment, being in touch with Leo Strauss, Allan Bloom, Stanley Hoffmann, and Norman Podhoretz.

 Politically, Aron never went beyond being a cold warrior.
 His 1977 Plaidoyer pour l’Europe décadente is, two decades after L’Opium, yet another defense of liberal Europe against socialist infatuation.
 He would continue to attack candidate and later President François Mitterrand’s confused Marxoid socialism.
 He supported presidents De Gaulle and Valéry Giscard d’Estaing, was widely respected as a the paragon of the erudite and measured intellectual, but never served in any government as a conseiller du Prince (although some Jews who thought him insufficiently loyal to the community termed him a juif de cour or Court Jew).

 Despite the centrality of liberal apologia to his life’s work, Aron’s later writings are marked by a concern for the West’s decadence and a certain pessimism.
-He would increasingly critical of the French and American Jewish establishments’ growing ethnocentrism and reflexive support for Israel.
+He would become increasingly critical of the French and American Jewish establishments’ growing ethnocentrism and reflexive support for Israel.